8 Tips to Save Money Renting in NYC

 After COVID, rents increased 30-50% for many renters who got pandemic deals in market-rate apartments.

-But the rents for rent-stabilized apartments barely budged, as increases were limited by the RGB.
+But rents for rent-stabilized apartments barely budged, as increases were limited by the RGB.
+You're getting crisis rent for as long as you stay in the apartment.

-So if you're here during the worst of times, grab one of the best deals possible, and look to move out of your market-rate apartment into a rent-stabilized one.
+So if you're here during the worst of times, look to move out of your market-rate apartment into a rent-stabilized one.

 Tip: if you're hunting for a rent-stabilized apartment on Craigslist, do your due diligence.
 Sometimes, brokers use misleading language to draw interest, like saying a "building is rent stabilized."